This post was last updated on September 9th, 2021 at 10:21 am

 RFID SYSTEMS : IBC Tracking

-CoreRFID has years of experience in tagging and tracing assets.
-We have developed a system that is quick to implement, easy to use and highly cost-effective, especially when compared with the costs of assets managed.
+CoreRFID has years of experience in tagging and tracing IBCs and other containers.
+We provide systems that are quick to implement, easy to use and highly cost-effective.